openthread/ot-docs/site/en/reference/cli/concepts/srp.md

    ```

    Make sure the output shows `deleted: false` for both the `srp server host`
-   and `srp service service` commands, as in the example above.
+   and `srp server service` commands, as in the example above.

 ### Remove the service